Digital shield in cyberspace with a person selecting it with their finger.

 3. Once you complete the “Cybersecurity Awareness Training 2025” module and the “Cybersecurity Awareness Training Quiz,” you have successfully completed the training.

-How can EMPLOYEES verify that they’ve passed the Cybersecurity Awareness Training?
+How can employees verify that they’ve completed the Cybersecurity Awareness Training?

-How can STUDENTS (not employees) verify that they’ve passed the Cybersecurity Awareness Training?
+How can students (not employees) verify that they’ve completed the Cybersecurity Awareness Training?

 Are new employees required to take Cybersecurity Awareness Training within 30 days of hire?